When I Hit the Ground

 When I Hit the Ground is the second studio album by American rock musician Ace Enders, using the name Ace Enders and a Million Different People.
-The album was released on 17 March 2009 through Vagrant Records.
-The album peaked at number 15 on the Top Heatseekers chart and number 44 on the Top Independent Albums chart.
+The album was released on March 17, 2009, through Vagrant Records, and it peaked at number 15 on the Top Heatseekers chart and number 44 on the Top Independent Albums chart.

+Reception

+AllMusic's Andrew Leahey called the album "a confident, commercial release that tempers [Ender's] ambitious emo-pop experiments with a dose of '90s alternative rock."